CPJPRINCE/opex_manifest_generator/README.md

 ![XML Headers](assets/XML%20Headers.png)

-You can add in the column header in two ways: 'exactly' or 'flatly'.
+You can add in the column header in two ways: *'exactly'* or *'flatly'*.
+(There are probably better words to describe this behaviour)

-An Exactly match requires that the full path from the XML document is added to the column, with parent to child separated by a `/`; 'flatly' requires only a the matching end tag.
-For example, the below will match to the same `recordIdentifer` field in the mods template:
+An Exactly match requires that the full path from the XML document is added to the column, with parent to child separated by a `/`; 'flatly' requires only the matching end tag.

+To give an example, the below will match to the same `recordIdentifer` field in the mods template:

 ```
 Exactly: